 The program is a collaborative effort of Portland Audubon and Columbia Land Trust.
-Since 1902, the Portland Audubon has promoted the understanding, enjoyment, and protection of native birds, other wildlife, and their habitats through its conservation and environmental education programs, its 170-acre Nature Sanctuary, and its Wildlife Care Center.
-The mission of Columbia Land Trust is to conserve and care for vital lands, waters, and wildlife of the Columbia River region through sound science and strong relationships.
-Since 1990, the Land Trust has conserved over 45,000 acres of natural areas, farmlands, forests, and critical habitat.
+Since 1902, Portland Audubon has worked to inspire all people to love and protect birds, wildlife, and the natural environment upon which life depends through its conservation and environmental education programs, its 170-acre Nature Sanctuary, and its Wildlife Care Center.
+Since 1990, Columbia Land Trust has worked to conserve and care for vital lands, waters, and wildlife of the Columbia River region through sound science and strong relationships, conserving over 45,000 acres of natural areas, farmlands, forests, and critical habitat.